 It is the nature of such an attack from within that not everyone will notice it at the same time, and some people may not see it at all unless presented with very strong evidence.
 This means that neutralizing it can be quite a bit of work.
 It's not enough to persuade yourself that it's happening; you have to marshal enough evidence to persuade others too, and then you have to distribute that evidence in a thoughtful way.

 If private discussions indicate that at least some others see the problem too, then it's time to do something.
-That's when you have to get really cautious, because it's very easy for this sort of person to try to make it appear as though you're picking on them unfairly.
-Whatever you do, never accuse them of maliciously abusing the project's procedures, of being paranoid, or, in general, of any of the other things that you suspect are probably true.
-Your strategy should be to look both more reasonable and more concerned with the overall welfare of the project, with the goal of either reforming the person's behavior, or getting them to go away permanently.
-Depending on the other developers, and your relationship with them, it may be advantageous to gather allies privately first.
+That's when you have to get really cautious, because it's very easy for this sort of person to make it appear as though you're picking on them unfairly.
+Whatever you do, never accuse them of maliciously abusing the project's procedures, of behaving in a paranoid manner, or, in general, of any of the other things that you suspect are probably true.
+Your strategy should be to look both more reasonable and more concerned with the overall welfare of the project than they are, with the goal of either reforming the person's behavior or getting them to go away permanently.
+Depending on the other developers and your relationship with them, it may be advantageous to gather allies privately first.
 Or it may not; that might just create ill will behind the scenes, if people think you're engaging in an improper whispering campaign.

 Remember that although the other person may be the one behaving destructively, you will be the one who appears destructive if you make a public charge that you can't back up.
 Be sure to have plenty of examples to demonstrate what you're saying, and say it as gently as possible while still being direct.
 You may not persuade the person in question, but that's okay as long as you persuade everyone else.

-I remember only a few situations, in more than 20 years of working in free software, where things got so bad that we actually had to ask someone to stop posting altogether.
+I remember only a few situations, in almost 30 years of working in free software, where things got so bad that we actually had to ask someone to stop posting altogether.
 In the example I'll use here, the person was not rude, and sincerely wanted only to be helpful.
 He just didn't know when to post and when not to post.
-Our lists were open to the public, and he was posting so often, and asking questions on so many different topics, that it was getting to be a noise problem for the community.
+Our forums were open to the public, and he was posting so often, and asking questions on so many different topics, that it was getting to be a noise problem for the community.
 We'd already tried asking him nicely to do a little more research for answers before posting, but that had no effect.

 Fitz's strategy was, in retrospect, masterful.
 He gathered damning quantitative evidence, but then distributed it discreetly, sending it first to a few people whose support would be key in any drastic action.
 They agreed that some sort of action was necessary, and in the end we called J. Random on the phone, described the problem to him directly, and asked him to simply stop posting.
 He never really did understand the reasons why; if he had been capable of understanding, he probably would have exercised appropriate judgement in the first place.
 But he agreed to stop posting, and the mailing lists became useable again.
-Part of the reason this strategy worked was, perhaps, the implicit threat that we could start restricting his posts via the moderation software normally used for preventing spam (see the section called “Spam Prevention”).
+Part of the reason this strategy worked was, perhaps, the implicit threat that we could start restricting his posts via the forum's moderation features.
 But the reason we were able to have that option in reserve was that Fitz had gathered the necessary support from key people first.